Jumping directly in the presentations from my first finished project that was

 I first got the idea when I was publishing some links on IRC, but using the Tmux IRC client, some URLs were cut by line return.

 Being quite bothered by this bug, I thought for myself "Hey, what if I made a URL shortener for myself ?
 After all, it's quite the basic and classic project!".

 Later on, I got this problem again, and when I wanted to send some links on twitter, it also limited me.

 This time, I decided to keep the idea from when I had some free time to spend, and I sometimes thought a bit about it.

-At the sime time, I started tinkering with a small PHP routing library, called siler (library I made a small contribution on, for documentation purposes).
+At the sime time, I started tinkering with a small PHP routing library, called siler (library I made a few PRs on).